Flavored axions and the flavor problem: Introduction

-One of them consists in performing a weak basis transformation~(WBT) on the quark fields.
-With this method, it is possible to generate three zeros in the mass matrices without any physical consequence~\cite{Fritzsch:1999ee,Branco:1988iq,Branco:1999nb}.
-Further zeros will have predictions that can be compared to existing data~\cite{Branco:1988iq}.
-In particular, Fristzsch proposed a mass ansatz with with six zeros\cite{Fritzsch:1977za,Fritzsch:1979zq,Du:1992iy,Fritzsch:1977vd} which were put in by hand~\cite{He:1989eh}, but this texture predicted for the ratio $|V_{ub}/V_{cb}|\approx 0.06$ a magnitude too small~\cite{Beringer:1900zz} in strong tension with the present experimental result $(|V_{ub} /V_{cb}|_{exp} \approx 0.09 )$~\cite{Beringer:1900zz}.
-For this reason, some authors recommended using textures with 4 zeros~\cite{Fritzsch:2002ga,Branco:1999nb,Xing:2003yj,Zhou:2003ji}.
-In the reference \cite{Giraldo:2011ya} showed that the matrices with five texture-zeros could also explain the mass hierarchy and the parameters of the CKM matrix.
+Due to having three quarks up and three quarks down, the mass matrices are $3\times 3$, and under a usual assumption, these can be taken as Hermitian matrices having a total of 18 free parameters against the ten physical parameters \cite{Ramond:1993kv}.
+This feature reduces the number of matrix parameters, easing the textures' analysis when comparing them with the experimental data.
+One method to generate zeros and reduce the quark mass matrix parameters consists of performing a Weak Basis Transformation (WBT) on the quark fields~\cite{Fritzsch:1999ee,Branco:1988iq,Branco:1999nb}.
+By choosing these zeros by the WBT, the mass spectrum can be obtained according to the experimental results \cite{Branco:1988iq}.
+In particular, Fristzsch proposed a quark mass matrix ansatz with six zeros\cite{Fritzsch:1977za,Fritzsch:1979zq,Du:1992iy,Fritzsch:1977vd} which were put in by hand~\cite{He:1989eh}, but this texture predicted for the ratio $|V_{ub}/V_{cb}|\approx 0.06$ a too small magnitude~\cite{Beringer:1900zz} which is in strong tension with the present-day experimental result $(|V_{ub} /V_{cb}|_{\text{exp}} \approx 0.09)$~\cite{Beringer:1900zz}.
+For this reason, some authors considered four zero-textures~\cite{Fritzsch:2002ga,Branco:1999nb,Xing:2003yj,Zhou:2003ji}.
+In reference~\cite{Giraldo:2011ya}, the matrices with five texture-zeros could also explain the mass hierarchy and the parameters of the CKM matrix.